onymous-games/whisper-rpg/README.md

 ### Not rolling for everything

 Make your players roll for things they care about.
-It may not be a roll to cook for your camp tonight, but if you're in town cooking rations, it might be exciting to roll for how many rations you can make before you'll have to return to town.
+It may not be a roll to cook for your camp tonight, but if you're in town cooking rations, it might be gripping to roll for how many rations you can make before you'll have to return to town.

 Every roll should mean something.
 Listen to your players for whether this roll will have an impact on their experience at the table.